Skip to content

 • (Optional) StorageClass for persistent volumes if using the built-in PostgreSQL

-• Microsoft Graph API credentials (configured post-installation for v3.1.0+)
+• Microsoft Graph API credentials (configured post-installation)

 Installation Guide